Sunday, 31 December 2017

 Question: I will be away for a couple of days in Elul without a minyan.
 Do I need to blow the shofar for myself?

-Answer: The Tur (OC 581) gives a couple of reasons for the minhag to blow the shofar throughout the month of Elul.
-According to the Pirkei Derebbi Eliezer (46), the shofar was blown in the camp when Moshe went up Har Sinai on Rosh Chodesh Elul to get the second set of luchos.
-Chazal instituted that we blow the shofar in commemoration of this on Rosh Chodesh.
-The Tur adds that the minhag is to blow throughout Elul to stimulate us to do teshuva (See Rambam, Teshuva 3:4) as well as to confuse Satan.
+Answer: The Tur (OC 581) provides two reasons for the minhag of blowing the shofar throughout the month of Elul.
+According to Pirkei Derebbi Eliezer (46), the shofar was sounded in the camp when Moshe ascended Har Sinai on Rosh Chodesh Elul to receive the second set of luchos.
+Chazal instituted the blowing of the shofar on Rosh Chodesh to commemorate this event.
+The Tur adds that the practice continues throughout Elul to inspire us toward teshuva (see Rambam, Teshuva 3:4) and to confuse the Satan.

-R’ Ephraim Greenblatt (Rivevos Ephraim 1:394; 8:523:4) quotes R’ Avraham Yitzchak Kook (Mitzvas Ra’ayah 581:1) as giving another reason.
-Just as the halacha is that one must start learning the halachos of Yom Tov thirty days in advance (Pesachim 6a), so too, we need to begin practise blowing the shofar thirty days before Rosh Hashana.
+R’ Ephraim Greenblatt (Rivevos Ephraim 1:394; 8:523:4) cites R’ Avraham Yitzchak Kook (Mitzvas Ra’ayah 581:1) who offers an additional reason.
+Just as we are required to begin studying the halachos of Yom Tov thirty days in advance (Pesachim 6a), we similarly begin practicing shofar blowing thirty days before Rosh Hashanah.

-R’ Eliezer Waldenberg (Tzitz Eliezer 12:48) writes similarly that the various pesukim that talk of the shofar being blown refer it to being blown in the camp and in the city.
-Hence, one davening alone does not need to blow the shofar.
+R’ Eliezer Waldenberg (Tzitz Eliezer 12:48) likewise notes that the pesukim referring to the shofar being blown, describe it being blown in the ‘camp’ and in the ‘city.’
+Therefore, an individual davening alone does not need to blow the shofar.

-In conclusion, there is no reason to blow the shofar during Elul when not with a minyan.
+In conclusion, there is no requirement to blow the shofar during Elul when not in the presence of a minyan.

 Silver Atara